Josefinekihlstrom/LauraDay/TESTING.md

 - Click on an image in the order summary section to see that it links to the product details page of the chosen product.

 ### Checkout success page
+- Make sure the email used when placing the order is displayed above the order information.
+- Make sure the order information section contains the following:
+    - Order number
+    - Order date
+    - Order details
+        - Name of the product
+        - Quantity
+        - Price each
+    - Delivery information:
+        - Full name
+        - Address 1
+        - Address 2 *(if it was added to the order)*
+        - County
+        - Town or City
+        - Postal code
+        - Country
+        - Phone number
+    - Billing info:
+        - Order total
+        - Delivery cost
+        - Grand total
+- Click on the 'Back to Products' button to see that it links to the 'All Products' page.

 ### Profile page
 - Make sure the name of the user is shown at the top of the profile page.